-Do not bring jewellery or valuables into hospital - please ask a friend or relative to take them home.
+Please do not bring jewellery or valuables into hospital - a family member should take them home.
 If necessary, we can put items in the hospital safe on request.

 Oxford University Hospitals NHS Foundation Trust cannot be held responsible for the loss of personal property or valuables.